4 things that actually motivate employees

 When Google researched their teams to find the ones that perform the highest their realization was that psychological safety was the most important reason for how people perform in the group.

 Engaged employees make an enormous difference in their organization and have a clear impact on the companies bottom line.
 The sooner companies start reviewing how their employees are doing and finding out how they better can support them the better.
 But what is equally important is that employee engagement isn’t a KPI that can simply be measured and optimized for as many of today’s pulse survey companies want you to believe.
 Even though companies have invested large sums into their abilities to conduct pulse surveys more frequently we have seen little change in the overall engagement amongst workers.
-Managers today need to find smarter ways to nurture employees, see their needs and coach them in an intelligent way to help them reach their goals.
+Managers today need to find smarter ways to nurture and motivate employees, see their needs and coach them in an intelligent way to help them reach their goals.
 There is a need for lighter performance management tools built for the manager, team, and individual.
 Feeling seen and getting the coaching one wants is what will have the biggest impact on employee well-being and in the end employee engagement.

 The theories above are a combination of Dan Pinks theories, Rosabeth Kanter study of a young tech startup and Google’s research into what makes teams successful.